Commercial Building Surveyors

 Landlord and Tenant Services

 Commercial instructions often turn on lease obligations as much as on pure building condition.
-That is why landlord and tenant advice sits alongside more conventional survey work in this service line.
+Landlord and tenant advice therefore sits alongside conventional survey work in this service line.

 Instructions may include dilapidations strategy, schedules, condition reporting, exit planning, and review of the physical issues that influence repair liability and negotiation position.

-The objective is to provide practical reporting that helps parties understand exposure, challenge assumptions where necessary, and move into negotiation from a technically defensible position.
+Reporting is intended to help parties understand exposure, challenge assumptions where necessary, and move into negotiation from a technically defensible position.

 Survey Methodology